OPHTHALMIC EXAMINATION

 How often should I have an eye test?

 It depends on your age.
-It is very important that children are screened before they reach pre-school age, as childhood vision problems can cause longer-term problems and also have immediate consequences.
+It is very important that children are examined before starting kindergarten, as childhood vision disorders can cause not only immediate noticeable effects but also long-term problems.

-In addition to routine eye check, an examination is also recommended if:
+In addition to routine eye examinations, an eye check-up is also recommended if:

 You notice a loss of vision, even if it is only temporary